la1den/SaveTab/README.md

+# SaveTab
 ### Feature
-Save the tabs of current windows to a new tab.
+Save the tab's url of current windows to a new tab.